clairesarraille/parabolic_attribution/README.md

   - `sarraille_marketingmodel.md` is a first draft of my tutorial using the toy data, which was developed into `attrib_model.ipynb`

 ## To-Do:
-- Add graph, visualization of weighted events
+- Add graph and visualizations of weighted events
+- Demo executing all queries simultaneously with conn.executescript